Alexey-Ogorodnikov/Targets/README.md

 ### **3. Liskov Substitution Principle (LSP)**
 - **Repository Implementation**: Can be substituted for interface
 - **Use Case Hierarchy**: UnitUseCase can substitute for UseCase
-- **Interface Composition**: TargetRepository combines TargetReader + TaskWriter
+- **Interface Composition**: TargetRepository combines TargetReader + TargetWriter

 ### **4. Interface Segregation Principle (ISP)**
-- **TaskReader/TaskWriter**: Separate interfaces for read/write operations
+- **TargetReader/TargetWriter**: Separate interfaces for read/write operations
 - **Use Case Parameters**: Specific parameter classes for each use case
 - **Focused Dependencies**: Clients only depend on interfaces they use